Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-two/day-3.md

-# Day 3: Learn XYZ
+# Day 3: Learn Linux and Bash (cont'd)

 ## Summary
-Today, I learned the basics of Linux file structure and navigation using commands like `ls`, `cd`, `pwd`, and `man`.
+Today, I continued learning about processes Linux, I learnt how to put a process in the background using `&` I also learnt about returning a process to the foreground and how to manage jobs.
+Furthermore, I learnt about signals in Linux with the `kill` command

 ## Struggles
-- Remembering the syntax for some less-used commands.
-- Understanding certain permissions.
+None for today.

 ## Resources Used
 - [Learn to Cloud Guide](https://learntocloud.guide/)
-- *The Linux Command Line* by William Shotts (Chapters 1-3)
+- *The Linux Command Line* by William Shotts (Chapter 10)

 ## Next Steps
-- Practice file permissions and ownership.
-- Explore more advanced commands like `grep` and `find`.
+- Move to Part 2 – Configuration and the Environment, Chapter 11 - The Environment.